-We all know how time consuming outreach for link building can be.
-We also know that time is money and majority of us charge per hour.
+We all know how time-consuming outreach for link building can be.
+We also know that time is money and the majority of us charge per hour.
 Therefore it becomes very important that we measure our outreach efforts and reduce outreach costs.

 When you run your outreach campaigns like email marketing campaigns, you can develop and use KPIs for your outreach efforts.
 You are in a better position to optimize your efforts.

 Present Challenges with Link Building Outreach Emails

-- We have no idea whether our email has been delivered
+We have no idea whether our email has been delivered

-- We have no idea where are our email ends up.
+We have no idea where are our email ends up.
 Is it the ‘spam’ folder?

-- We have no idea whether our email has been opened.
+We have no idea whether our email has been opened.

 We can’t guarantee to deliver emails in the ‘inbox’ and avoid the ‘spam’ folder/filters

-The first thing I would suggest you is to stop using Gmail/Yahoo email accounts for link building outreach and use a professional email marketing software like Mail Chimp or Constant Contact.
+The first thing I would suggest to you is to stop using Gmail/Yahoo email accounts for link building outreach and use a professional email marketing software like Mail Chimp or Constant Contact.

-The biggest advantage of using such platforms is that you get an access to a whole new level of metrics (like emails sent, bounces, bounced percent, opt-outs, clicks, CTR etc) for measuring your outreach efforts.
+The biggest advantage of using such platforms is that you get access to a whole new level of metrics (like emails sent, bounces, bounced percent, opt-outs, clicks, CTR, etc) for measuring your outreach efforts.
 These metrics are not available in Google Analytics and are very important for measuring outreach.

 From this report it is clear that out of 6 emails I sent, 3 were opened, 2 were unopened and 1 bounced.
 Out of 3 who opened my email one person unsubscribed.
-I can also see that I got total of 3 clicks in my email.
+I can also see that I got a total of 3 clicks in my email.

 But since outreach campaigns are not meant for directly generating revenue on a website, this metric won’t be useful for you as a link builder.

-7 Powerful KPIs to measure your Outreach Campaigns
+Seven Powerful KPIs to measure your Outreach Campaigns

-1. Delivery Rate = number of emails delivered/number of emails sent (measured in percentage)
+Delivery Rate = number of emails delivered/number of emails sent (measured in percentage)

 Here number of emails delivered = number of emails sent – number of bounces

-So in order to reduce your outreach cost you should aim for high delivery rate.
+So in order to reduce your outreach cost, you should aim for a high delivery rate.
 This is possible only when you get little to no bounce backs.
 Keep your email list as clean as possible.

-2. Open Rate = number of emails opened/ number of emails delivered (measured in percentage)
+Open Rate = number of emails opened/ number of emails delivered (measured in percentage)

-Who has sent the email matter a lot to recipients.
+Who has sent the email matter a lot to recipients?
 If the sender’s email address is something like: [email protected] (this is a real spam email address), then the open rate is bound to be low.

 Opt-out Rate= number of unsubscribes/number of emails opened (measured in percentage)

 Why bother providing unsubscribe link in outreach emails?